 How to Choose a Snow Sports Helmet

-Just like with all apparel, and perhaps even more so, the fit of your ski helmet is crucial.
+Just like with all apparel, and perhaps even more so, the fit of your ski helmet is crucial and personal.
 Considering fit is your first step.
 Ski helmets are inherently rigid, and your noggin is inherently sensitive to pressure, cold, and wind.
 Fit influences tactile comfort, as well as vulnerability to the elements.
 We will expand more on the weather protection below.
-As for the skull fit of the helmets, first determine your head shape.
+Sizes are divided on a small, medium, large, etc. scale.
+Each manufacturer offers a sizing chart, in centimeters, based on head circumference just above the ears.
+After the relatively simple task of choosing your size, by far the most important criteria is head shape and the molding of the product.
 It seems that heads can be lumped into three general shapes: long oval, intermediate oval, and round oval.
 Each person has a roughly oval shape, but the degree of oval-ness varies.
 With regards to helmet fit, what is important is the shape of the circumference of your head.
 We are talking about the shape of a line drawn around just above the ears, connecting the forehead and back of the head at about that level.
 To be clear, this is the line covered by the band of a golfing style visor.

 This profile is different for each person.
 More extreme oval shapes we describe as long ovals.
 In the middle is "intermediate oval" shape, with profiles approaching round described as "round oval".
 To ascertain your head shape, have a friend check out your head from above.
 Otherwise, your best bet is to try on a few helmets of any sort, and note where you feel pressure.
 Investigate other people's impressions of the same helmets to deduce your head shape.
 In an average helmet, those with long oval heads will feel more pressure at the forehead while those with round oval heads will feel more pressure above their temples.
 To calibrate your fit impressions, as well as select a helmet that fits your head well, note that some manufacturers are known for making helmets in certain shapes.
+It's similar to the way certain shoe manufacturers are known for making wider or narrower shoes.
 Giro makes helmets for long oval heads, while Smith makes headgear tailored more to round oval folks.
 POC and Bern seem to fit more in the middle, targeted at intermediate oval heads.

 Warmth and Venting